learn-co-curriculum/learning-on-learn/README.md

 3. How Learn uses Git & GitHub
 4. The workflow you'll use to learn to code on Learn

-Let's start by talking about different types of curriculum on Learn.
+Let's start by talking about the different parts of the curriculum on Learn.

 ## All About Lessons

-The individual pieces of curriculum on Learn are called "lessons".
+The individual pieces of curriculum on Learn are called "lessons."

 ### Tracks and Navigation

 A "track" is composed of many lessons, often organized into topics.

-The column to the left is the Track Navigation, allowing you to expand topics and units and move around lessons.
+The column to the left is the Track Navigation, which allows you to expand topics and units and move between lessons.

 ![Navigation](https://dl.dropboxusercontent.com/s/0wsaxtpb8ew5jad/2015-09-30%20at%209.37%20PM.png)

-You must complete a lesson before you're able to advance to a future one.
+You must complete a lesson before you advance to the next one.

 Lessons you've completed will be filled in with a green circle and your current lesson will be orange.